What is a workflow management system?

 Examples of useful reports include tracking time spent on requests, status reports, reviewing the types of requests received, and measuring productivity or other KPIs.
 Filters and labels can help you zero in on relevant information or combine data across multiple processes.

 Dashboards provide a consolidated and customizable view of priority information regarding the workflow.
 They are especially useful for visualizing and organizing information so that it can be quickly processed and put into action.
-Integrations with other apps can create highly sophisticated dashboards that deliver keen, up to the minute insights from multiple data sources.
+Integrations with other apps can create highly sophisticated dashboards that deliver keen, up-to-the-minute insights from multiple data sources.

 9. Conditional logic and rules

 To bring even more control to workflows, the WMS should allow managers to enable no-code rules and conditionals.
-This feature builds a structure within the flow that predicts scenarios, reduces opportunities for errors, and creates consistent outcomes.
+This feature builds a structure within the flow that predicts scenarios, reduces errors, and creates consistent outcomes.

 Conditionals guide the next step in the workflow depending on inputs.
 For example, if an employee is requesting time off, different approvals may be required depending on the nature of the request.
 A conditional will determine which types of information are required for the approval and then route the request to the appropriate party.